 Click here for a resource if you are part of or forming a collaboration.

-The generous support by St. Mark’s Episcopal Parish has been one of the major reasons that the Family Nurturing Center is thriving.
+The generous support by St. Mark’s Episcopal Parish has been one of the major reasons that the Family Nurturing Center is thriving today.
 In April 2007, when we learned we had to vacate our leased space on Riverside Avenue, we began a frantic search for a facility to house our growing program.
 St. Mark’s Church came forward with an offer of one of their unused buildings.
-After extensive renovations, the FNC moved into our present home on 212 North Oakdale in August 2007.
-There exists between these two organizations a shared commitment to service and to the neighborhood we are privileged to call home.
+After renovations, FNC moved into our present home on 212 North Oakdale in August 2007.
+There exists between these two organizations a shared commitment to our community and to the neighborhood we are privileged to call home.
 Thank you St. Mark’s!

 Community Partner Agencies